 When it comes to your health, seeing blood in the toilet after passing a bowel movement can be very concerning.
 In some cases, this could be a symptom of internal hemorrhoids, also known as piles.
 But in other cases, rectal bleeding could be a sign of cancer.
+In fact, while this 36-year-old marathon runner dismissed blood in his stool as a sign of hemorrhoids, he actually had stage 2 colorectal cancer!
 As such, determining the cause of blood in the toilet could be critical to your long-term health.
 This post will help you determine whether your rectal bleeding is caused by hemorrhoids or cancer.

 Blood in Toilet: Color Matters